-In the wake of Covid-19, there has been a surge in internet users worldwide, consuming more content on mobile than ever before.
+In the wake of Covid-19, there has been a surge in Internet users worldwide, consuming more content on mobile than ever before.

-The best way to do it?
-Start with a strong and impactful introduction.
+The best way to do it is to start with a strong and impactful introduction.
 Instead of rambling on with unnecessary information, go with the most on-point and compelling content that hooks the readers and keeps their interest in your content.
 Performing this accurately will help your audience to get immense value out of the mobile friendly content and simultaneously benefit your web with more visitors and dwell time.

-Mobile phones are smaller devices compared to desktop computers.
+Mobile phones have smaller screens compared to desktop computers.
 With limited attention span, users visiting web/blogs on smartphones often get distracted by cluttered layouts that show too many elements at the same time.
 This results in poor readability and causes your visitors to leave your page, which in technical parlance means bounce rate and that’s not a good thing.

 This will help get your audience some breathing space while reading the content and understand what they should really focus on.

 This becomes an even bigger problem for users reading your content on smartphones as mobile readers need quick and valuable information in restricted time.
-Thus, placing your call to action (CTA) is a very important step for you to meet your marketing goals after putting in your hard work in framing a content marketing strategy.
+Thus, placing your call to action (CTA) is a very important step to meet your marketing goals after putting in your hard work in framing a content marketing strategy.

-Your title is the first and foremost introduction that your audience reads in the search engine and based on that they either click to learn more or go to the next relevant piece.
-Not only this, but your title/headline also determines how your content appears in the search engine on mobiles.
+Your title is the first and foremost part of your content that your audience reads in the search engine and based on that they either click to learn more or go to the next relevant piece.
+Not only this, but your title/headline also determines how your content appears in the search engine landing page on mobiles.

 But what’s the ideal length you should target while crafting the title?
-Social media toolkit for small businesses, Buffer, suggests the ideal length for a title is 6 words (55 characters) that drive users to click and read your content.
+The social media toolkit for small businesses, Buffer, suggests the ideal length for a title is 6 words (55-60 characters) that drive users to click and read your content.

 Additionally, adding the focus keyword in your title would be a bonus.
 This will help your web content in increasing ranking and traffic.
 Yes, you can make your presence felt with the crispness intact.

 Quick question - Text vs Image/Video, which mode of information would you prefer?
-Your answer I assume would be images or videos as it is one of the best modes to gain and remember information.
+I assume your answer would be images or videos.
+As it is one of the best modes to gain and remember information.
 Right?

 According to Brain Rules, if a relevant image/video is paired with the required information, readers retain 65% of the information three days later.

-We can conclude that the use of visual content in the form of images, videos, PDFs, and more can either make or break your web content.
+We can conclude that the use of visual content in the form of images, videos, PDFs and more can either make or break your web content.
 Leveraging it effectively will help your readers to easily digest the content and also give you more opportunities to increase search rankings.

-In the end, it is the marketers’ job to check whether the content is optimized for desktop and/or mobile and whether it is relevant to the target audience.
+In the end, it is the marketers’ job to check whether the content is optimised for desktop and/or mobile and whether it is relevant to the target audience.